chetana348/Relevancy-Aware-Cascaded-Generative-Adversarial-Network-for-LSO-transmission-Image-Denoising/README.md

 - `train_reGAN/`
   Contains pseudocode to illustrate the training pipeline, including loading datasets, initializing models, configuring loss functions, and running the training loop.

+---

+## 📄 License

+This repository and its contents are proprietary and protected under intellectual property rights owned by **Siemens Healthineers**.
+All code, pseudocode, documentation, and related materials are provided solely for illustrative and academic reference purposes.

+---